PhantomGamesDevelopment/TWM2/README.md

   * Shifter
     * Reduced HP from 280 (2.8) to 225 (2.25)
     * The change to the shifter teleportation in 3.91 made these zombies ridiculously overpowered, they will be tuned down
 	  * Increased the maximum targeting range of the teleport attack from 200m to 400m
 	  * Increased the cooldown of the teleport attack from 7 seconds to 12.5 seconds
-	* Shifter zombies will now have to "lock down" for a 1.5 seconds before teleporting, during this time they will be easily targetable
+	  * Shifter zombies will now have to "lock down" for 1.5 seconds before teleporting, during this time they will be easily targetable
   * Sniper
     * The sniper zombie is now armed with two new weapons.
 	  * The first is an acid sniper rifle which infects players on striking